Sweden at the Olympics: Non-participations

-Sweden has participated in all winter sports except Skeleton.
+Sweden has participated in all winter sports except Skeleton and Ski Mountaineering.

+(They also didn't participate in Military Patrol in 1924, which sometimes is counted separately from Biathlon.)

 Alpine skiing

 Alpine skiing has been included in the Olympic programme since 1936.
 Sweden has participated in the sport in every time except for 1960.

 Sweden's most successful Olympic athletes in alpine skiing are Pernilla Wiberg (2 gold, 1 silver), Ingemar Stenmark (2 gold, 1 bronze) and Anja Pärson (1 gold, 1 silver, 4 bronze).

 Pernilla Wiberg won her gold medals in women's giant slalom in 1992 and women's combined in 1994.
 Ingemar Stenmark won both men's giant slalom and men's slalom in 1980.
 Anja Pärson won gold in women's slalom in 2006.